-In reality, these companies run a very effective scam.
-Often the ‘essays' they sell are actually stolen from other resources, and they are easily identified by tutors and examiners.
-Remember that your work at Sussex has to be your own, and examiners will not have trouble telling the difference.
+These companies run a very effective scam.
+Often the ‘essays' they sell are stolen from other resources, and they are easily identified by tutors and examiners.
+Remember that your work at Sussex has to be your own, and examiners will be able to tell the difference.

 For more help, visit Referencing.

-The University offers plenty of free, legitimate services to help you with your writing - including student mentors, RLF Writers in Residence, the Sussex Centre for Language Studies, and Academic Advisors.
+The University offers plenty of free services to help you with your writing - including essay-writing workshops, student mentors, RLF Writers in Residence, English Language for Academic Study and Academic Advisors.
 If you need help with your writing, see one of them, or see your tutor.

 If someone offers to help you for money, you should ask yourself whether they really have your interests at heart.